 Simple English definitions for legal terms

-Read a random definition: board of parole
+Read a random definition: statute of bread and ale

 An instrument of ratification is a document that shows a country agrees to follow a treaty.
 It's like saying "yes, we promise to do what the treaty says."
 The document is usually exchanged with other countries or given to an international organization.
 Ratification is important because it makes the treaty official and legally binding.
 It's like signing a contract to show you agree to the terms.